Maersk: ex MCC transport

-MCC Transport hosts containerized cargo services in the Intra-Asia market.
+MCC Transport hosts containerized cargo services in the intra-Asia market.
 The company was later renamed Sealand-Asia.

 ex Seago Line

 Seago Line is a subsidiary shipping line which serves ports in the Mediterranean region.
 The company is now Sealand- Europe and Mediterranean.

 ex Safmarine

 Safmarine is an independently operated shipping company in the A. P. Moller–Maersk Group with roots in Africa.
-It operates a fleet of more than 40 container vessels and more than 20 multi purpose vessels (MPVs).
+It operates a fleet of over 40 container vessels and 20 multi-purpose vessels (MPVs).
 The company has five container vessels and four MPVs on order for delivery in 2009–2011.
-In September 2020, it was announced that the Safmarine brand will be integrated into Maersk.
+In September 2020, it was announced that the Safmarine brand would be integrated into Maersk.

 ex Sealand

 SeaLand, branded "Sealand – A Maersk Company", is an American regional maritime and logistics operator.
 It has been part of A. P. Moller - Maersk since 1999.
 The Sealand name was phased out in 2009, but revived as a separate brand in 2014.
 After focussing on intermodal services between North, Central and South America, in 2018 it was merged with other Maersk intra-regional brands MCC Transport and Seago Lines to cover European, Mediterranean, and Intra-Asian markets.

+In 2023 it was decided to unify the Maersk brands and integrate the Sealand brand into Maersk.
+Over the course of 2023 all Sealand business was integrated with Maersk, and in December 2023 the Sealand brand ceased to exist.